usuaero/MachUpX/docs/source/creating_input_files.md

 >>>>Alternatively, if MachUpX is being used as a module imported into a script, this value can be a function which accepts an array of span fractions and returns the corresponding twist angles *in radians*.
 >>>
 >>>**"dihedral" : float, array, string, or func optional**
->>>>Gives the dihedral of the wing segment.
+>>>>Gives the dihedral of the wing segment in degrees.
 Defined the same as "twist".
 If defined as a distribution, this specifies the local dihedral angle at each point along the wing.
 Defaults to 0.
 >>>
 >>>**"shear_dihedral" : bool, optional**
 >>>>Whether the dihedral should be viewed as a solid-body rotation (standard) or a shear transformation (nonstandard), similar to sweep, for the purpose of exporting 3D models.
 Has no effect on aerodynamics.
 Defaults to False, corresponding to a solid-body rotation.
 >>>
 >>>**"sweep" : float, array, string, or func optional**
->>>>Gives the sweep angle of the wing segment.
+>>>>Gives the sweep angle of the wing segment in degrees.
 Sweeping the wing is a shear transformation, rather than a solid-body rotation.
 This means the amount of sweep will not affect the distance of the wingtip from thex-z plane.
 Defined the same as "twist".
 Defaults to 0.
 >>>
 >>>**"chord" : float, array, string, or func optional**
 >>>>Gives the chord length of the wing segment.
 Defined the same as "twist", except that it can also be specified as elliptic using the following definition: